PowerPass Cmdlet Reference for the Windows PowerShell Data Protection API and KeePass 2 Edition

 SYNOPSIS

-Exports your PowerPass Locker to an encrypted backup file powerpass_locker.bin.
+Exports your PowerPass Locker to an encrypted backup file named powerpass_locker.bin in the directory

 DESCRIPTION